Front-Evill/Library/README.md

 `ClickSound` is optional — if you set it, that sound plays every time the icon actually toggles the window (not while dragging it). `ClickSoundVolume` defaults to `0.5`.

-This only changes the text shown in the window title (and the theme color if you didn't set one) — it never changes the ScreenGui's own name/identity, which always stays exactly what you set in `GuiName`.

 ---

 ## Sections — the recommended way to add elements